pr4aveen/tp/docs/DeveloperGuide.md

 **Extensions**

+1. User requests to start a timer for a specific project in the list
+2. Momemtum starts the timer for the project
+3. User works on their project for an amount of time
+4. User requests to end a timer for a specific project in the list
+5. Momemtum ends the timer for the project
+6. Momentum displays the time period that the timer ran for

+**Extensions**

+* 2a.
+There is an existing timer for the given project id.

+  * a1.
+Momentum shows an error message.

+    Use case ends.

 * 3a.
 There is no ongoing timer for the given project id.

   * a1.
 Momentum shows an error message.